synerg5g/Pyramis/docs/dev-docs.md

 Every python.Module has an associated modulevisitor that implements ast walk and creation of python.XXX objects.
 A global modulevisitor object tracks current state during the walk.
 1. Make a record of all the pyramis events i.e. functiondefs at walk init, along with the formal arguments passed in.
-- events as python.Functions, arguments as list of arg strings.
 2. subsequent visit_Functiondef builds python.Variable objects for each function param.

 ## Typing Invariants: